tuur/PredRelTimelines/readme.md

 for TL2RTL options.

 ### Questions?
 > Any questions?
-Feel free to send an email to tuur.leeuwenberg@cs.kuleuven.be !
+Feel free to send me an email!